m4v1/celebapi-express/README.md

 You need to have Node and MySQL installed to run this app.

-At the moment you can only use Mysql as persistence.
+At the moment you can only use MySQL as persistence.

 If you want to use to cache system, you need to have Redis installed.